apasingh/dummyDapp/README.md

 npm install uws //install uWebSockets (uWs) library in my Node.js project

+** my node was an incorrect version and i had to install nvm, and use version 18: nvm use 18 //but most ppl do not have this issue

 truffle migrate --network sepolia //to try and deploy the contract